MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/contextual-search/configuring-contextual-search.md

 If you aren't familiar with Sets, they are a way to map potential stat values to localizable strings that can be exposed to an end user.
 They are very important to the Contextual Search stats you want to filter with.

 {% raw %}
-As an examples, let’s say I have an integer Stat called SinglePlayerMap.
+As an example, suppose there's an integer Stat called SinglePlayerMap.
 Showing a bunch of numbers to end users doesn’t make any sense.
-So instead, I create a Set of mappings like ```{{0, “Blood Gulch”}, {1, “Lockout”}, {2, “Zanzibar”}}```.
+So instead, create a Set of mappings like ```{{0, “Blood Gulch”}, {1, “Lockout”}, {2, “Zanzibar”}}```.
 The user will see the string, but we use the number as part of the Contextual Search search-query.
 You can map integers or strings to localized strings in Sets.
 {% endraw %}

 ### Updating Your Contextual Search Document
 At present, you can easily change the stats on your Contextual Search document as we only support broadcasting at the moment (which is volatile data).
 Once we begin to support game clip tagging (September 2015), if you decided to add or remove stats, you will be impacting clips that have already been indexed.

 If you add a new stat, only game clips and broadcasts created after the change goes into effect will be tagged and surfaced in queries using the new stat.
 Old game clips will not be query-able from this stat.
 If you remove a stat from the Contextual Search document, the old stat attached to the game clip will be useless and will not be returned.